-49Imperial County Transportation Commission, Management Committee, February 14, 2018 Agenda Packet (https://bit.ly/2PsarLd)
+50Imperial County Transportation Commission, Management Committee, February 14, 2018 Agenda Packet (https://bit.ly/2PsarLd)

-State University-IVC.50 The IVTA seeks to connect participating agencies to a state-of-theindustry fiber-optic communications network, as well as provide training, IT support and plan for future growth in services.
+In addition to the SBBC, there is also the Imperial Valley Telecommunication Authority (ITVA).
+The IVTA is a "Public Joint Powers Authority" (JPA) involving all Imperial County school districts, city agencies, county agencies, Imperial Community College and San Diego State University-IVC.51 The IVTA seeks to connect participating agencies to a state-of-the-industry fiber-optic communications network, as well as provide training, IT support and plan for future growth in services.
 In addition to connecting public entities, the IVTA seeks to connect students in their homes through an initiative called the BorderLink project.
 On the private sector side, Time Warner, Charter Spectrum, and AT&T all have fiber optic infrastructure available.
 IVTA is dedicated to provide new technology and a community-wide system access to the Imperial Valley Public agencies, and contribute to the growth and development of the community.